realpython/python-guide/docs/scenarios/scrape.rst

 Web sites are written using HTML, which means that each web page is a structured document.
-Sometimes it would be great to obtain some data from them and preserve the structure while we're at it, but this isn't always easy.
-It's not often that web sites provide their data in comfortable formats such as ``.csv``.
+Sometimes it would be great to obtain some data from them and preserve the structure while we're at it.
+Web sites provide don't always provide their data in comfortable formats such as ``.csv``.

 This is where web scraping comes in.
-Web scraping is the practice of using computer program to sift through a web page and gather the data that you need in a format most useful to you.
+Web scraping is the practice of using a computer program to sift through a web page and gather the data that you need in a format most useful to you while at the same time preserving the structure of the data.

 lxml and Requests
 -----------------